 Results and Discussion

-The efficacy of the Integrated Pest Management (IPM) module against fall armyworm (Spodoptera frugiperda) in maize was evaluated using percent plant infestation, grain yield, and economic returns under on-farm conditions (Table 1).
+The efficacy of the IPM module against fall armyworm in maize was evaluated using percent plant infestation, grain yield, and economic returns under on-farm conditions (Table 1).
 The results clearly indicated that the IPM module was significantly superior to farmers’ practice in reducing fall armyworm infestation in both years of experimentation.

 During 2020–21, farmers’ practice involving chlorpyriphos application recorded a mean plant infestation of 48.5%, whereas the IPM module significantly reduced infestation to 18.5%.
 Similarly, in 2021–22, infestation levels were 42.4% under farmers’ practice and only 14.5% under IPM treatment.
 The pooled analysis revealed that the IPM module restricted fall armyworm infestation to 16.5%, representing a 61.86% reduction over farmers’ practice (45.4%).
 The observed differences between treatments exceeded the critical difference at 5% probability, indicating the statistically significant superiority of the IPM approach.